 In the years following, several modifications were made, such as an aluminium front body mount, larger snap pins, an aluminium differential joint set for the steel rear axle, a hi-torque servo saver, a rear aluminium motor mount to dissipate the engine's heat, complete ball-bearings on all axles, new 70T 0.6 spur, 93T/104T 0.4 spur, 20T/21T 0.4, 22T/23T 0.6, 24T/25T 0.4, 24T/25T 0.6, and 48T/49T 0.4 pinion gears, and optional packers on the front suspension to increase the frontal driving height.
 The underplate hovers approximately 3-5 mm above the ground (depending on the tyres used).

-Depending on the gearing, tyres, motor, and weight of the car, it can currently achieve about 80 km/h (~ 48 mph).
-In order to stabilise the car's behaviour and steering at such high speed, the use of a gyroscope was necessary as it was not out-of-the-box designed for these conditions.
+Depending on the gearing, tyres, motor, and weight of the car, it has currently achieved a maximum road speed 81.5 km/h (~ 51 mph).
+In order to stabilise the car's behaviour and steering at such high speed, the use of a gyroscope was necessary, combined with a smooth launch control system, as it was not out-of- the-box designed for these conditions.

 As of 2022, the car was again updated after 25 years: